noahberthusen/noahberthusen.github.io/index.md

 I’m a fourth-year undergraduate student in Software Engineering at Iowa State University.

-I am seeking acceptance to a Ph.D. program in computer science with a focus in quantum computation and quantum complexity.
+I will be attending the University of Maryland beginning Fall 2021 to start a Ph.D. in computer science with a focus in quantum computation and quantum complexity.

 I can be reached at <span id="_eml" class="gl-eml">someone at example dot com</span>.